-Student Support Services, located on the first level of Robson Library, provides free services to help eligible students overcome academic, personal, and cultural barriers in order to successfully complete post-secondary education.
-SSS is provided by a Trio grant from the U.S. Department of Education.
-Services include tutoring, course advisement, financial aid and graduate program enrollment counseling, academic counseling, personal counseling, and career services.
-In order to qualify for SSS, the student must:
+The Robson Student Success Center also houses the University of the Ozarks' Trio Student Support Services program.
+This comprehensive program provides free services to help eligible students overcome academic, personal, and cultural barriers in order to successfully complete post-secondary education.
+This program is provided by a Trio grant from the U.S. Department of Education.
+Services include small group tutoring, course advisement, information on financial literacy, workshops and success sessions addressing non-cognitive behaviors, graduate school advisement, academic counseling, and career counseling.
+In order to qualify for the Trio Student Support Services program, the student must:

-- Be a U.S. citizen or permanent resident and meet one of the following criteria: - o Be a first-generation student (neither parent has a baccalaureate degree)

-- Meet financial eligibility guidelines established by the U.S. Department of Education - o Have a documented physical or learning disability
+- Be a U.S. citizen or permanent resident and meet one of the following criteria: - Be a first-generation student (neither parent has a baccalaureate degree); or - Meet financial eligibility guidelines established by the U.S. Department of Education; or - Have a documented physical or learning disability.